 Contact Free by the Sea

-At Free by the Sea, located in the State of Washington, our top priority is offering patients a wide variety of treatment options.
-With our long history of success in helping people successfully beat alcohol addiction, you can rest assured that we will provide you or the person you care for with the quality treatment they need and deserve.
-Contact our office today to find out more about the services we offer and how we can help you today.
+At Free by the Sea, our priority is offering patients a wide variety of top-quality treatment options.
+With our long history of success in helping people successfully beat alcohol addiction, you can feel confident that we will provide you or your loved one with the quality treatment they need and deserve.
+Contact our office today to find out more about the treatment services we offer and how we can help you today.